 He became a key figure in our midfield too, clocking up 70+ appearances in his first spell.
 A measure of his importance can be taken from our ill-fated game at home to MK Dons in 2013-4.
 Needing a win in the fight against relegation, Boro’ were two goals to the good when Parrett went off injured on the hour.
 Not only did we end up losing 3-2, but we lost the midfielder for the rest of the season and finished the campaign bottom of the table.

 It was much the same situation in his second spell.
-Parrett couldn’t get a decent run in the side as injuries kept him sidelined for a fair chunk of the season.
+Parrett couldn’t get a decent run in the side.
+Injuries were to blame, keeping him sidelined for a fair chunk of the season.
 At the end of the season with Boro’ needing to take hard decisions, boss Alex Revell couldn’t find a place for him.
 A clear talent and someone who’d put in a decent shift for us; 81 starts and 19 sub outings taking him to a nice round 100 when the end came.
 But you feel it should’ve been more…

 Dean Parrett: Before Boro’